schadha17/Computer-Systems-Security/Assignment1/README.md

 ## Part A-  Basic Password Cracking
 We will use John along with [jumbo patch](http://openwall.info/wiki/john/patches).
+Every file, namely, easy_dump, medium_dump, hard_dump has 5 users you need to crack

-To view passwords cracked by JTR for a password dump file, one can run the following command
+To view passwords already cracked by JTR for a password dump file, one can run the following command

 ```~/JohnTheRipper-unstable-jumbo/run/john --show easy_dump```